visitbethel/docker-enabler/examples/ELK/example.md

 Wiring Docker containers via `Silver Fabric components and stack`
 ----------------------------------------------------------------
 #####The exercise below assumes a basic working knowledge of `TIBCO Silver Fabric` and Docker.

+We'll create 3 `Silver Fabric components` associated with the 3 Docker containers above and run each component in `Ad Hoc` stack mode to iteratively create the stack up.

 The steps to create named `ELK` stack iteratively are outlined as follows: